k636174/website/contents/docs/install/14.09/en/index.md

     $ hatohol-db-initiator hatohol <User name of MySQL root user> <User password of MySQL root user>

 NOTE:
-If you meat the following error, there is a way to solve it.
+If you meat the following error,

     ImportError: No module named argparse

+Use following command to install require package.

     # yum install python-argparse